log-ox/log-ox.github.io/index.md

 On Tuesday (4pm-6pm)we will broadcast the Opening remarks, Keynote, and Oral Presentation from the CS department, Wolsfon Building room 051.

-On Wednesday (2pm-5:00pm), we will have the physical tutorial on generative modelin.
+On Wednesday (2pm-5:00pm), we will host the tutorial on generative modeling in LTB of Wolfson Building.